ifwe/bruce/doc/troubleshooting.md

 currently holding internally.
 If the value gets too large, it likely indicates that Kafka isn't keeping up with the volume of messages directed at it.
 * `MsgUnprocessedDestroy`: This indicates destruction of a message before Bruce has marked it as processed.
-If this occurs due to any reason other than Bruce exiting on a fatal error, then it indicates a bug in Bruce.
-If this type of event occurs, Bruce will write a syslog message containing a stack trace, which will help track down the problem.
+If this occurs for any reason other than Bruce exiting on a fatal error, then there is a bug in Bruce.
+On occurrence of this type of event, Bruce will write a syslog message containing a stack trace, which will help track down the problem.
 * `AckErrorXxx`: `AckErrorNone` indicates a successful ACK from Kafka.
 All other counters of this type indicate various types of error ACKs received from Kafka, as documented